shaozam47/Thinking-in-Java-Solutions/README.md

 # Thinking-in-Java-Solutions
-My answers to excersises given in Bruce Eckel's Thinking in Java (4th Edition).
+My answers to exercises given in Bruce Eckel's Thinking in Java (4th Edition).